yeoman/yeoman.io/app/_includes/yeoman.wiki/Stylus-integration.md

 ## How to

-1. Add `grunt-contrib-stylus` as a devDependency by running `npm install -D grunt-contrib-stylus`.
-This will add it to your package.json after installing.
-You may also run `npm install -D  canvas` if you want to use the node-canvas fallback for gradients(see nib doc).
+1. Run `npm install -D grunt-contrib-stylus` to add `grunt-contrib-stylus` as a `devDependency`.
+This will add it to your `package.json` after installing.
+(You may also run `npm install -D  canvas` if you want to use the node-canvas fallback for gradients; see nib doc.)
-2. Declare the task in Gruntfile.js:
+2. Declare the task in `Gruntfile.js`:
 ```
   grunt.loadNpmTasks('grunt-contrib-stylus');
   grunt.registerTask('compass', ['stylus']);